ava-labs/hypersdk/chunker/README.md

 }
 ```

-If we are want a filtered chunk (validator or non-validator), we can request it:
+If we are want a filtered chunk (syncing validator or any non-validator), we can request it:
 ```
 type FilteredChunkRequest struct {
     Chunk: ids.ID,